gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm out!"
 Santa Hood,
 her arm deeper in her sack than basic physics should have allowed.[^basic-physics]

-[^basic-physics]: Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
+[^basic-physics]: This actually made basic physics quite uncomfortable, but nobody thought to ask it.
 Quantum physics would have just been, "Like, whatever."

 "Look!"
-Finner shouted
+Finner shouted.
-as a wooden ship crested the horizon.
-It was painted the same menacing black as the sails.
+A wooden ship painted the same menacing black as the sails crested the horizon.
 There was an orange flash on her deck and another *crack!*.
 A third cannonball hit the water between the dinghy and the circling gray fins.